Hubert Kós: 2021–2022

-Hubert Kós (born 28 March 2003) is a Hungarian swimmer.
+In the semifinals of the men's 200 metre individual medley event of the 2020 European Aquatics Championships, Kós set a new World Junior Record with a time of 1:56.99.
 He competed in the men's 200 metre individual medley at the 2020 Summer Olympics.
-In the semifinals of the men's 200 metre individual medley event of the 2020 European Aquatics Championships he set a new World Junior Record with a time of 1:56.99.
 At the 2021 European Short Course Championships, conducted at the Palace of Water Sports in Kazan, Russia, he won the bronze medal in the 400 metre individual medley with a time of 4:03.16.
+Two days earlier at the Championships, he placed fourth in the final of the 200 metre individual medley with a European junior record time of 1:52.87.

 At the 2022 European Aquatics Championships, held in Rome, Italy, 19-year-old Kós won the gold medal in the 200 metre individual medley with a time of 1:57.72.
+Earlier in the competition, he placed fourth in the final of the 100 metre butterfly with a personal best time of 51.33 seconds.
+In November, at the 2022 Hungarian National Short Course Championships in Kaposvár, he set his first Hungarian record in the final of the 100 metre individual medley to win the national title with a time of 52.82 seconds.